Hervar77/infinity-doc/mkdocs/api/infinity.list.md

 Parameters:

 - index: `number`, optional
-  >the position inside the list to start at
+  >The position inside the list to start at.

 - count: `number`, optional
-  >the amount of elements to built from
+  >The amount of elements to built from.

 Return type: `Array<any>`